Nails; one thing you can get into shape without exercise…

 - 5 drops lemon essential oil

-- Fill a pot halfway with water, and perch the glass bowl on top to make a double boiler.
+- Fill a saucepan halfway with water.
+Bring the water to a boil, then perch a heat-proof glass bowl on top of the saucepan to make a double boiler.

-- In a glass bowl combine the sweet almond oil, jojoba oil, and beeswax (or soy wax).
-Heat and stir occasionally until the wax has completely melted.
+- Combine the coconut oil, jojoba oil, shea butter and beeswax together in the bowl, stirring occasionally until the wax has completely melted.

-- Stir in the vitamin E oil and essential oils.
-Immediately pour the mixture into the container and allow to cool at room temperature until firm.
+- Immediately transfer the mixture to a small container or glass jar and let it cool at room temperature until firm.

 Do you have healthy, strong nails?
-What are some of your natural tips that keep them strong?
-Share with me below!
-I love hearing your amazing ideas 😊
+What are some of your nail care tips?
+Share in the comments below.

 Wells, Katie.
 (January 23, 2019).
 Natural Nail Care 101: Tips for Healthy Nails.
 Wellness Mama.
 Retrieved from https://wellnessmama.com/385581/healthy-nails/